hakbailey/pattern-service/specifications/pattern_specification.md

 - A pattern **MUST** inherit the version number of the collection that contains it.
 - A pattern **MUST** be valid according to the requirements specified in this document, including validation of each file contained in the pattern against its relevant schema.
 - Changes to patterns **MUST** be noted in collection-level changelogs and release notes.
+- All system, python, and Ansible collection dependencies needed to run a pattern's automations **MUST** be declared in the collection's dependency files, including but not limited to: `galaxy.yml`, `requirements.txt`, and `execution_environment.yml`.